The Airbus Helicopters EC135 / H135 is a lightweight five/seven seat twin-turbine-engine multi-role helicopter with a radius of 720 km.

 and EC635 T3H helicopters.
 The ICAO Aircraft Type Designator for the EC135 / H135 helicopters is EC35.

 As a result of the merger between the Eurocopter parents Aérospatiale-Matra; DaimlerChrysler Aerospace (DASA)

 and Construcciones Aeronàuticas Sociedad Anonima (CASA) in July 2000, the Eurocopter group became a division of the new formed

 EADS (European Aeronautic Defence and Space company).
 Taking off into 2014, EADS was rebranded as "Airbus Group".
 Uniting

 all its activities under a single brand, its helicopter division Eurocopter was rebranded as Airbus Helicopters on 8 January 2014.

 In 2004, Eurocopter EC135 P2 s/n 0318 was permitted to fly with the Eurocopter Deutschland test registration D-HECO.
 In May 2004, the helicopter was registered D-HRPB

 with Land Rheinland-Pfalz v. durch das Ministerium des Innern & fur Sport des Landes Rheinland-Pfalz as owner.
 The same month, the aircraft was delivered to Polizei

 Rheinland-Pfalz at Koblenz-Winningen airfield.
 In 2012, the 2004-built EC135 P2 was modified to the EC135 P2+ standard.
 Polizei Rheinland-Pfalz uses callsign

 'Sperber 2' for the helicopter.
-On 12 May 2022, EC135 P2+ D-HRPB was seen in service with Polizei Rheinland-Pfalz at Flugplatz Koblenz-Winningen.
+On 12 May 2022, EC135 P2+ D-HRPB was seen in front of the hangar Polizei Rheinland-Pfalz at Flugplatz Koblenz-Winningen, shortly after